 Not all Thinker-Judgers compartmentalize but a lot of us do.
 By that, I mean that we deliberately separate work time from family time, social time from personal time, project A from Project B and so on, placing each of these situations into neat little boxes.
 We open the lid on whatever we’re working on in the moment while the other boxes stay firmly closed.
 It’s really just another way for us to keep track of priorities and help us feel like we’re in control.

 For Perceivers, compartmentalization tends to have negative connotations.
 Rather than mentally isolate problems or situations, Perceivers prefer to throw everything in together and work on many things at once.
 It’s one of the traits that gives them a reputation for being flexible and freewheeling.
-Other personalities, notable Intuitive Feelers, may also reject the “boxes” approach since they need all their opinions, beliefs and actions to be consistent with each other, and feel inauthentic if that’s not happening.
+Other personalities, notably Intuitive Feelers, may also reject the “boxes” approach since they need all their opinions, beliefs and actions to be consistent with each other, and feel inauthentic if that’s not happening.

 Personally, I find that compartmentalizing helps me to set healthy boundaries, which is important when you’re juggling work and children and relationships and social activities while trying to stay relatively sane.
 But compartmentalizing only works if you build and open the right boxes.
 It’s a paradox of TJs that we’re great at isolating all our different challenges and responsibilities, but terrible at opening the fun box – the one that’s labelled “watch dumb movies with friends while throwing popcorn at the screen” or simply “leave the stress of work at work.”